cosmos/ibc/spec/ics-002-consensus-verification/CONSENSUS.md

 `Verifier` no longer exists, and the behaviour of `Verifier` becomes undefined.
 Also, the `Blockchain` may not longer satisfy the requirements above, which will cause the chain to be incompatible with the IBC protocol.
-In cases of attributable faults, an equivocation proof can be generated and submitted to the chain storing the `LightClient` to safely freeze the light client and prevent further IBC packet relay.
+In cases of attributable faults, a misbehaviour proof can be generated and submitted to the chain storing the `LightClient` to safely freeze the light client and prevent further IBC packet relay.